-Propane at room temperature is a colourless gas, odourless when pure but is invariably mixed with other hydrocarbon gases (e.g. with butane in LPG) and sulphur-containing odourants to render it detectable by smell.
-It is highly flammable with an ignition temperature of 450 °C.
+Propane at room temperature is a colourless gas.
+Odourless when pure, it is invariably mixed with other hydrocarbon gases (e.g. with butane in LPG) and sulfur-containing odourants to render it detectable by smell.
+It is highly flammable with an ignition temperature of 450°C.

 Propane is mildly anaesthetic and slightly irritating to the mucous membranes but its main hazards are its flammability and the risk of oxygen displacement if a large enough volume leaks into a confined space.